AlexBaldman/Memorization-Station/README.md

 > _**A Metaphorical Mansion of Memory Material.**_

-## Project Overview
+## Overview

-_An application designed to serve as an intuitive tool for building and storing of

-Memory systems have been used to aid in retaining and recalling important information about the world throughout history.
-The key insight and basic fundamental principle of most of these systems is that we can remember most efficiently when engaging the visual cortex.
+_An application designed to aid in the building of memorization systems.
+A user is able to store charts of data listing mental associations with numbers, people, places, etc. as they build out personalized memory systems used to remember various types of information._

 <br>

 ## MVP

-> The Minimum Viable Product will be the foundational version of the application with basic functionality and design, to be built upon as new updates are made to the app.
+> The Minimum Viable Product will be the foundational version of the application with basic functionality and design, with additional functions and styling being added Post-MVP.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+_The MVP for **Memorization Station** will be for it to store some of my own personal charts of data that I've been working on, of associations of numbers with various celebrities/well-known figures, etc. with the ability to edit, update, and delete the data through the site._

+## Post-MVP
+_Post-MVP ideas for the project are plentiful.
+Searching for celebrities photos to use as images for the people associations.
+Being able to create journeys using a Map API and store your locations, which are used in memory systems as loci, or locational storage points for bits of information.
+Gamifying certain aspects using flash cards, adding playing cards, dice, etc.  So many possibilities.

 <br>

 ### Goals

-- _Build a Ruby on Rails API to serve as a back-end server for application data._
+- _Build a Ruby on Rails API to serve as a back-end server for application data_
+- _Seed server with my personal data / charts_
-- _Build a functioning front-end using the ReactJS framework._
+- _Build a functioning front-end client using ReactJS_
-- _Allow the creation of useful materials to use as reference when learning/building systems for memorization of information._
+- _Allow for the storage of data and creation of useful new materials to use as references/associations when learning and building out systems for memorization of information._
 - _Increase ability to retain and recall information, helping to speed up learning overall._
+- _Add innovative, creative, and quirky new ways of building out these systems, gamifying the process in diffferent areas and make process that can be tedious a lot more fun._

 <br>